Top 5 Best Drones Under $100

 Most quadcopters have controllers with 2.4 GHz frequency.
 If you want longer ranges, you should look for those with lower frequencies.
 Your controller should also have an ergonomic feel, meaning the keys and buttons should be well positioned.
 The best way to tell how a transmitter feels in the hand is by referring to user reviews.

-The Syma X5C-1 was our top pick for the best drone under 100, for the reasons of stability, wind-resistance and just being a great all around quadcopter is this price range.
+The Syma X5C-1 was our top pick for this roundup, for the reasons of stability, wind-resistance and just being a great all around quadcopter is this price range.
 The popularity of this model means you will be able find lots of spare parts and find more answers to problems when you have questions.
 That being said, all the models we reviewed here make for great drones and a good bang for the buck.
-We hope the information we provided helps you find the best drone under 100 dollars.
+We hope the information we provided helps you find the best drone under $100.

 Enter your text here...